RozhinaNadya/iosUI-course-work/README.md

     <img width="30%" src="/MyHabits/Assets.xcassets/noTitle.png">
   </p>

-Look at details of yor habit.
-You can see what days was with the habit and what days was without it.
-Also if you want, you can edid or delete your habit.
+Look at the details for your habit.
+You can see what days were with the habit and what days were without it.
+Also if you want, you can edit or delete your habit.

   <p align="center" width="100%">
     <img width="30%" src="/MyHabits/Assets.xcassets/DetailsHabit.png">
     <img width="30%" src="/MyHabits/Assets.xcassets/DeleteHabit.png">
   </p>

- App is adaptive.
+The app is adaptive.
 You can choose the most convenient interface Orientation for you.

   <p align="center" width="100%">